Kloudations/Kloudations/README.md

 **DO NOT COPY MY SKINS PLEASE!
 If you wish on inspo, ASK!
-MY ONLY EXCEPTION ON INSPIRATION ARE MY ZERAORA COSPLAYS.**
+MY ONLY EXCEPTION ON INSPIRATION ARE MY ZERAORA, ZOROARK, FLORAGATO, AND LYCANROC COSPLAYS.**

 **If I'm doing something wrong out in public, PLEASE TELL ME!
-I dislike making people uncomfy and people hiding me for unsaid reason.Talking to me in a calm manner's best for curing me of moody actions, as they usually always are, not to mention I wish for no one to be feeling bad.**
+I dislike having those displeased free-hiding for unsaid reason.**

 -----------------------------